j0py/Pmini/README.md

-0123456789 : a bufnum or degree (when playing a sample or synthdef) x : a rest (the sound of the note before x will stop) a space : the duration of the space will be added to the duration of the previous note, and so the previous note continues to play during this "space".
+0123456789 : a bufnum or degree (when playing a sample or synthdef) x : a rest (the sound of the note before x will stop) a space : the duration of the space will be added to the sustain of the previous note, and so the previous note continues to play during this "space".

-There are more different characters to be found in the specs, which can modify the preceding "real" number.
+There are more different characters to be found in the specs, which can modify the preceding, or following, "real" number.
 These will be explained below.

 # Instrument